-Please note that all requests made will be sent the whitepaper upon publication (expected September 2022).
+Please note that all requests made will be sent the whitepaper upon publication (10 October 2022).

 The demand for paper-based packaging has risen sharply following the proposed introduction of taxation for single use plastic products and the need to increase circularity through recycling.